 Ujda Chaman Trailer: Sunny Singh's 'Bald' Story Will Remind You Of Ayushmann Khurrana's Bala

-The teaser of Ayushmann Khurrana's 'Bala' which deals with the theme of premature balding was released a few weeks back and it was quite loved by the audience.
+The teaser of Ayushmann Khurrana's 'Bala' which deals with the theme of premature balding released a few weeks back and the audience quite loved it.
 Well now, it looks like the film has got some competition in the form of Sunny Singh's upcoming movie, 'Ujda Chaman' which revolves around a similar concept.

 Sunny Singh took to his Twitter page to share the official trailer of the film and wrote, "Mujhe maalum hai ki Mein Zyada Handsome nahi hoon..Par Meri ek hee Khwaaish hai..Ki meri ek Beautiful Biwi ho.
 Kya mera Sapna Poora hoga?" (sic)